immunefi-team/Bounty_Boosts/Alchemix/31479 - [SC - High] alchemechNFT holder will get too little FLUX be....md

 # `alchemechNFT` holder will get too little FLUX because of double application of multipliers

-Submitted on Sun May 19 2024 23:06:46 GMT-0400 (Atlantic Standard Time) by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 05:06:46 UTC by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31479